Signal-K/manuscript/04 Routes/Researched/Structure Upgrades Dictionary.md

 **How does this relate to #milestones ?**
 So as described in #SSG-193, there (for now) won't be any limit on how many anomalies can be discovered by the #Weather-Balloon .
 The only limit is how many #events can be discovered per week.
 Because of this, we won't have any limits on milestones either.

+# Biologists
+#biologists
+Let's not worry about upload mechanics for now...let's just start with `cameraCount` and `stationSize`.
+The page should also show the current researched #BiodomeStation s.

 # Stardust & Milestones
 #Stardust #milestones